Do SN 1987A data yield the three neutrino masses?

-As a result, the author rediscovered what Ramanath Cowsik had found in 1988 about the neutrino masses being possibly revealed in the SN 1987A data.~\citep{Ehrlich2011} As we shall see, the data suggests $m^2$ values for the three neutrino masses, all of which are much larger than thought possible, and one of which is a tachyon, i.e., $m^2<0.$~\citep{Bilaniuk1962}, While this paper is not the first time the author has made this claim, there is much new here, including (1) a much improved statistical analysis, (2) a demonstration that finding individual neutrino masses is possible, given the best current neutrino emission model of SN 1987A and (3) an invaluable clue from the KATRIN experiment's reported failure to observe sterile neutrinos.
-This absence dramatically strengthens the case that the three neutrino masses really can be found from the SN 1987A data, and it suggests a way KATRIN can redo its analysis that may yield a confirmation of the preposterous-sounding claim.~\citep{KATRIN2025}.
-The paper also suggests a way that short baseline $\nu_e$ disappearance experiments can supply such a confirmation.
+As a result, the author rediscovered what Ramanath Cowsik had found in 1988 about the neutrino masses being possibly revealed in the SN 1987A data.~\citep{Ehrlich2011} As we shall see, the data suggests $m^2$ values for the three neutrino masses, all of which are much larger than thought possible, and one of which is a tachyon, i.e., $m^2<0.$~\citep{Bilaniuk1962}.
+While this is not the first time the author has made this claim, the paper has a number of new elements, including (1) an improved statistical analysis, (2) a demonstration that finding individual neutrino masses is really possible, (3) an extensive critique of the standard neutrino emission models of SN 1987A, and (4) explanations of why each of the constraints seemingly forbidding $m^2<0$ neutrinos can be circumvented.